NZiozis/backgammon-timer-pwa/README.md

   python3 -m http.server 8000
 ~

-## For next time
-- Use `setInterval()` to update the timer and the UI related to it.
-  - Update the UI in the callback given to the setInterval.
-  - The return value of the timer is used to cancel the update later on.
-    - EX when the player turn switches

 ## TODO
 - [X] Customize names for players
 - [X] Consider if the player that doubles should have default_hidden or style=none applied to the button